Concurrent Enrollment (CE)

 - Register for your Course(s) - Once you have completed this checklist and are approved by your school and district to take a Concurrent Enrollment class, you will need to register at the college of choice for your course(s), pay any fees (if applicable), and purchase your textbooks.

 - Sign up for the College Opportunity Fund - The College Opportunity Fund (COF) stipend pays a portion of your total in-state tuition when you attend a Colorado public institution or a participating private institution.
 The stipend is paid on a per credit hour basis to the institution at which you are enrolled and will be deducted from the designated COF fund.
+The college will bill you if you do not complete this step.

-March 28– Class schedule available online |
+October 18– Class schedule available online |

-October 25 – Enrollment Begins for Continuing Students |
+October 28 – Enrollment Begins for Continuing Students |

 District Deadlines for Enrollment |